Contributing to hipTensor#

 Style guide#

-This project follows the CPP Core guidelines, with few modifications and additions as given below.
-We encourage you to follow the below-mentioned guidelines while creating the pull requests.
+This project follows the CPP Core guidelines, with a few modifications and additions listed below.
+Follow these guidelines when creating pull requests.

 Interface#

-The above-given rules apply specifically to publicly visible APIs, but is also encouraged (not mandated) for internal code
+The above rules specifically apply to publicly visible APIs, but are also encouraged, though not required, for internal code.

 Philosophy#

-Write in ISO Standard C++14 (especially to support Windows, Linux and macOS platforms )
+Use ISO Standard C++14 to ensure compatibility across Windows, Linux, and macOS platforms.

 Implementation#